-The heart of the Honors College is the Honors classroom where faculty members offer opportunities to engage in learning that challenges the intellect and advances academic achievement.
-Honors classes will encourage you to think critically, assess issues, make and defend arguments, and synthesize ideas.
+The heart of the Honors College is the Honors College classroom where faculty members offer opportunities to engage in learning that challenges the intellect and advances academic achievement.
+Honors College classes will encourage you to think critically, assess issues, make and defend arguments, and synthesize ideas.

-Traditional Honors Classes
+Traditional Honors College Classes

-Small enrollment in courses that are only open to Honors students allows you to take an active role in the learning process and to grow intellectually.
+Small enrollment in courses that are only open to Honors College students allows you to take an active role in the learning process and to grow intellectually.